 It is important to keep track of the statute of limitations, as it could impact your ability to pursue a settlement.
 According to Texas Civil Practice and Remedies Code § 16.003, plaintiffs must act within two years of the date of injury to file a lawsuit.
 If you wait until after this deadline to take action, the insurance company may be unwilling to settle.

-Let an Atascocita Paralysis Injury Attorney Fight for You
+Let an Atascocita Paralysis Injury Lawyer Fight for You

 Events that result in paralysis are life-altering.
 As such, you should hold the responsible parties accountable for their actions.
 Our Atascocita paralysis injury lawyers at Haines Law are prepared to take the lead in settlement negotiations.
 We can also help you file a lawsuit if necessary.
 Contact us today to schedule a free consultation.